WUSTL-Biol4220/home/labs/lab_07.md

 TCTAAGAGATGGCTAGTTCAAGATGCTGAACAACAAAGTTTGATTTTGGAAAAACACCATCATTATGGGA
 ```

-What command would you use to learn how many sequences were written to `sequences.fasta`? to learn how many lines the file contains?
+What command would you use to learn how many sequences were written to `sequences.fasta`?
+What command would tell you lines it contains?

 Another useful format to fetch is the GenBank (`gb`) format, which we saw in the lecture slides.
 This format contains various metadata relating to the accession.
 Here, we'll use the `-stop 1` option with `efetch` so we only fetch one record.